ucsb-cs32/s21/_lab/lab08.md

 	theShapes.push_back(t7);
   ```

-Expected output for the example TestmainPartial is:
+Expected output for the example TestmainPartial is:<br>
 ![](fix.jpg)

 -------

+Grading:<br>
+(60) autograders (correct run with images of various types and correct run with shapes specified with errors)<br>
+(40) code review (offline not in person) evaluating correct output for the poorly formed shapes and all output files correct<br>